Phlebotomy Requirements by State

 Ready to Get Certified?

-Start your phlebotomy certification today with our comprehensive study platform.
-150+ practice questions, exam simulations, and FSRS flashcards.
+Start your phlebotomy certification today with our study platform.
+Domain-weighted practice bank, timed exam simulations, and spaced-repetition flashcards.

 Explore Our Plans